ll1bles4/ll1bles4/README.md

-# 💻 Junior Go Backend Developer
+# 💻 Junior Golang developer

 ## 👋 About Me
 I’m a junior backend developer specializing in **Golang**.